 For a bit of evening exploration, rent a Biki Bike to do a riding tour of Waikiki.
 The Biki bike program has 130 locations in Honolulu, and the bikes are inexpensive to rent.

 Spend your second day at the north shore of Oahu, where the waves are significant, and the excitement continues.
-The winter months are ideal for surfing the coastline from Sunset Beach to Waimea Beach.
+The winter months are ideal for surfing the coastline from Sunset Beach to Waimea Bay Beach Park.

 For some snorkeling or diving action, head to nearby Shark’s Cove.
 But don’t worry, while the name might imply its waters are filled with sharks, it gained its title from its shark-shaped cove.

 For Oahu’s longest and best ziplining, CLIMB Works at Keana Farms combines eight ziplines with three sky bridges and two rappels.
 However, that’s not all!
 You’ll start the adventure with an ATV ride to the ziplining course that ranges up to 2,400 feet.

 Rise early and take to the skyline on the Lanikai Pillbox hike.
 Also known as the Kaiwa Ridge Trail, climbers are rewarded with the most picturesque views of Lanikai Beach, Kailua Beach, and the Mokulua Islands.
 Like the Diamond Head hike, expect to spend up to 90 minutes on this out and back trail.